midigurdy/mg-docs/source/The_Menu_System.rst

     :width: 7cm
     :class: img-auto

-The configuration menu contains many settings that affect the instrument as a
+The configuration menu can be reached by **pressing D4 twice** (once to see the Presets Menu, then again to open the Configuration Menu).
+It contains many settings that affect the instrument as a whole:
-whole:

 * **Coarse Tune** – shifts the tuning of all strings of the MidiGurdy up or down the given number of semitones.

 * **Fine Tune** – shifts the tuning of all strings of the MidiGurdy up or down the given number of cents.
 The default tuning (Fine Tune = 0, Coarse Tune =